John Churchill, 1st Duke of Marlborough: Captain-General

-On the grand strategic level Marlborough had a rare grasp of the broad issues involved, and was able from the start of the Spanish Succession war to see the conflict in its entirety.
+On the grand strategic level, Marlborough had a rare grasp of the broad issues involved and was able from the start of the War of the Spanish Succession to see the conflict in its entirety.
 He was one of the few influences working towards genuine unity within the Grand Alliance, but the extension of the war aims to include the replacement of Philip V as King of Spain was a fatal mistake.
 Marlborough stands accused – possibly for political and diplomatic reasons – of not pressing his private doubts about reinforcing failure.
-Spain proved a continuous drain of men and resources, and ultimately hampered his chances of complete success in Flanders, the war's main theatre.
+Spain proved a continuous drain of men and resources and ultimately hampered his chances of complete success in Flanders, the war's main theatre.
 The Allies did come close to a complete victory on several occasions, but the increasingly severe conditions imposed upon Louis XIV forestalled an early end to hostilities.
 Although the Duke lost his political influence in the latter stages of the war he still possessed vast prestige abroad, yet his failure to communicate his innermost convictions to his allies or political masters means he must bear some responsibility for the continuance of the war beyond its logical conclusion.

-As a commander Marlborough preferred battle over slow moving siege warfare.
-Aided by an expert staff (particularly his carefully selected aides-de-camp such as Cadogan), as well as enjoying a close personal relationship with the talented Imperial commander, Prince Eugene, Marlborough proved far-sighted, often far ahead of his contemporaries in his conceptions, and was a master at assessing his enemy's characteristics in battle.
-Marlborough was more likely to manoeuvre than his opponents, and was better at maintaining operational tempo at critical times, yet the Duke qualifies more as a great practitioner within the constraints of early 18th century warfare, rather than as a great innovator who radically redefined military theory.
-Nevertheless, his predilection for fire, movement, and co-ordinated all-arms attacks, lay at the root of his great battlefield successes.
-However, Sicco van Goslinga, one of the Dutch deputies who worked very close with Marlborough also noted a number of flaws.
-Although generally positive about Marlborough, he wrote: "He [Marlborough] was sometimes indecisive, especially on the eve of some great undertaking, shrank from difficulties, and sometimes allowed himself to be beaten down by adversity.
-Maybe that's because he doesn't handle fatigue very well.
-He knows little about military discipline and gives too much freedom to the soldiers, causing them to commit horrible excesses."
+As a commander, Marlborough preferred battle over slow-moving siege warfare.
+Aided by an expert staff (particularly his carefully selected aides-de-camp such as Cadogan), as well as enjoying a close personal relationship with Eugene of Savoy, Marlborough proved far-sighted, often far ahead of his contemporaries in his conceptions, and was a master at assessing his enemy's characteristics in battle.
+Marlborough was more likely to manoeuvre than his opponents and was better at maintaining operational tempo at critical times, yet he qualified more as a great practitioner within the constraints of early 18th-century warfare, rather than as a great innovator who radically redefined military theory.
+Nevertheless, his predilection for fire, movement, and coordinated combined arms attacks, lay at the root of his great battlefield successes.